 Hearing Aid Fitting & Aftercare Support

-Listen 2 Life Hearing Centers offer the most advanced, next-generation hearing aid technologies that deliver natural hearing experiences, style, streaming, and charging-on-the-go.
+Listen 2 Life Hearing Centers offer the most advanced, next-generation hearing aids that deliver natural hearing experiences, style, streaming, and charging-on-the-go.
 However, a hearing aid is only as good as the support you receive from your hearing aid specialist after you’ve purchased the hearing aids.
 L2L offers superior aftercare support.

-Hearing Aid Evaluation & Fitting
+Hearing Aid Evaluation

 If your hearing test reveals a permanent hearing loss, a hearing aid may be recommended for one or both ears.
-Your hearing professional may explain what sounds you are not hearing and what a hearing aid(s) can do to help.
+Your hearing specialist may explain the sounds you are not hearing and what a hearing aid(s) can do to help.
 It is usually at this appointment that you will get to see and touch different styles of hearing aids.
-In some cases, you may even be able to listen with a hearing aid.
-Your hearing professional will help you choose the best hearing aid(s) style, features and level of sophistication based on your degree of hearing loss, lifestyle, and financial circumstances.
+In some cases, you may even be able to test a hearing aid for yourself.
+Your hearing specialist will help you choose the best hearing aid style, features and level of sophistication based on your degree of hearing loss, lifestyle, and financial circumstances.
 The final decision on which hearing aid(s) is purchased is your choice.